 Petitions for Late Withdrawal from a Course will only be considered within 30 days of the last day of classes of the relevant course.
 These petitions may be considered for a period of up to one year if they are based on special circumstances, but only if you submit your petition as soon as possible following the 30-day submission deadline, and the documentation justifies the delay to the point of submission.

-Petitions for Deferred Standing are subject to the deadlines stated in the deferred standing section of this website.
+Petitions for Deferred Standing are subject to the deadlines stated in the Deferred Standing (Final Exams and Assignments) section of this website.

 The above timeframes ensure sufficient time for consideration by the Faculty Petitions Committee.
 Should a petition submission be delayed due to extenuating circumstances and/or the late completion of a Course Performance Summary by a course director/instructor or departmental representative, you may submit your complete petitions package after the above timeframes, however, the petition letter must include a request for late consideration.
 Details and supporting documentation must be provided.
 There are no guarantees that any petition will be resolved in time for course enrolment in a subsequent academic session, thus, you should plan accordingly.

-Students are notified of the Petition Committee's decision by postal mail, sent to the local mailing address on the student's record.
+Students are notified of the Petition Committee's decision by other email or postal mail, to the local address on the student's record.
 Be sure your mailing address is current on the Student Web Services module.
-Under normal circumstances the petition process takes between two and eight weeks, based on the type of petition submitted and the time of year.
+Under normal circumstances, the petition process takes between two and eight weeks, based on the type of petition submitted and the time of year.
 If your petition is denied, information about appeal procedures will accompany the decision letter.

 |Document Name||Description||Download Link|